Direct effect of social origin on earnings

 Summary main findings

-Data for the period from 2019 to 2021 shows that young people aged 25 to 29 years from professional backgrounds earned significantly more than those from other backgrounds but with the same level of education.
-For example, young people from higher professional backgrounds earned 18% more than those from a lower working class background with the same qualification level.
+In the 3 years from 2020 to 2022, young people from higher professional backgrounds earned 13% more than those from a lower working class background with the same qualification level.

 Young people from most ethnic minority groups earned around the same as White British young people from the same socio-economic background.
 Earnings were lower for young people from the Pakistani and Bangladeshi ethnic groups.